 This may be decorative, but it’s not just about looking good.
-This still offers a 3-stage filtration system that can work up for tanks up to 55 gallons.
-However, the pump output is just for 90 gph, so it’s not really meant for large bodies of tank water.
+This still offers a 3-stage filtration system that can work for turtle tanks up to 55 gallons of water.
+However, the pump output is just for 90 gallons per hour, so it’s not really meant for large bodies of tank water.

-Read full review of Tetra 25905 Decorative Reptile Filter for Aquariums
+Read full review of Tetra 25905 Decorative Reptile Filter for Turtle Tank

 This works for 10to 15 gallons of water, which also means it can work if you use a 30-gallon tank that you only fill halfway.
 This runs at about 79 gph, so it’s not really suitable for larger tanks.

 Still, for smaller tanks it does quite well enough.
-It even gives you biological, mechanical, and chemical filtration.
+It even gives you biological, mechanical filtration, and chemical filtration.
 With the strainer, ceramic media, and the carbon, you’re all set to make sure your tiny turtles live in a clean environment.

 Read full review of Zoo Med Turtle Clean 15 External Canister Filter